apache/yunikorn-web/README.md

 Run `make deploy-prod` to build and deploy the scheduler webapp using docker-compose.

-## Environment configurations
+## Endpoint configurations

 The configurations for the endpoints of scheduler and prometheus should be provided in the `/assets/config/envconfig.json` file.
 The webaddress can be configured as `"hostname:port"` or `":port"`.
-If there is no hostname provided, the hostname from the URL at which UI is running will be inferred.
+If there is no hostname provided, the hostname will be inferred from the URL at which the UI is running.